Francis Williams, Baron Francis-Williams: Political involvement

 In 1941, he became Controller of Press Censorship and News at the Ministry of Information, and for his work he was appointed a Commander of the Order of the British Empire (CBE) in 1945.
 He then became the public relations advisor to Labour Party Prime Minister Clement Attlee for two years, the first person to hold such a position.
 From 1951 to 1952, he was a governor of the BBC.
 On 13 April 1962 he was created a life peer as Baron Francis-Williams, of Abinger in the County of Surrey.

 Academia

 Professorship

 Williams served as Regents' Professor at the University of California, Berkeley, in 1961, and Kemper Knapp Visiting Professor at the University of Wisconsin from 1967 until his death.

 Books

 He wrote several books, including a biography of Ernest Bevin, and he co-authored Clement Attlee's autobiography.
-For the UNESCO, he wrote Transmitting World News (1953).
+His The Triple Challenge: The Future of Socialist Britain (1948) explains the main Labour programs started under Attlee. or the UNESCO, he wrote Transmitting World News (1953).
 In 1957, Francis produced a history of the press, entitled Dangerous Estate, part of which was devoted to explaining the rise and fall in the circulation of newspapers.